 As a loan officer, marketing is crucial to your business success.
 As the marketing landscape continues to evolve, it can be difficult to keep up with the latest trends.
-More importantly, it can be hard to decide where to focus your time and efforts to maximize results.
+More importantly, it can be hard to decide where to focus your efforts to maximize results.

 The three most common questions we get asked are: